 About BRACE

 BRACE was established by the member organizations of the Escambia Long-Term Recovery Committee in 2006 to address lessons observed from Hurricane Ivan.
-Since its founding 17 years ago, BRACE has provided many programing and services with an anti-poverty focus, recognizing that low income and vulnerable residents are disproportionately impacted by disasters of all kinds.
+Since its founding, BRACE has taken on the LTRG role for Santa Rosa County and has provided many programing and services with an anti-poverty focus, recognizing that low income and vulnerable residents are disproportionately impacted by disasters of all kinds.
 As a result of the organization's efforts, BRACE has been entrusted with serving as the Citizen Corps Council and CERT Coordinator by Escambia County, the City of Pensacola, and Town of Century.
 BRACE has performed those roles successfully with the help of its valuable volunteers.

-BRACE has been designated the "Lead Organization" for Emergency Support Function 15 (Volunteers & Donations) for Escambia County through a Memorandum of Understanding with Emergency Management.
+BRACE has been designated the "Lead Organization" for Emergency Support Function 15 (Volunteers & Donations) for Escambia and Santa Rosa Counties through a Memorandum of Understanding with Emergency Management.
 BRACE also serves as the local Community Organizations Active in Disaster (COAD), and in turn Member of the Florida VOAD.

 Furthermore, the Federal Emergency Management Agency (FEMA) has recognized BRACE and its partners, more frequently than any other locally-based coalition of organizations in the country through its "Individual and Community Preparedness Awards" program.
 Those awards include the "John D. Solomon Preparedness Award", the highest award presented by FEMA through the program.